 $75 per hour is a bright line for many writers’ coaches.
 It’s the minimum rate they believe someone can make and still have enough money to do things like buy a house, take vacations, and retire.

-When you look at these hourly earnings through that lens, they’re a little depressing – only 11% of freelancers are earning a professional wage.
+When you look at these hourly earnings through that lens, they’re a little depressing – only 11% of the respondents who took the freelance writers survey are earning a professional wage.

 But if you compare these rates to what the average American earns per hour, freelancers are about average.

 Hourly wages aren’t the whole story, though.
 This is what freelancers earn for annual gross income.